apache/cloudstack-documentation/source/installguide/hypervisor/kvm.rst

    $ vi /etc/network/interfaces

 .. note::
-   Since Ubuntu 20.04 the standard for mangeing network connections is by useing NetPlan YAML files.
+   Since Ubuntu 20.04 the standard for manging network connections is by using NetPlan YAML files.
 Please refer to the Ubuntu man pages for further information and set up network connections figuratively.

 Modify the interfaces file to look like this: